squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 This formula may be imprecise, for example due to states.

-.. example:: Imprecise state occurence
+.. example:: Imprecise state occurrence

    .. squirreldoc::
       name n : message